jlleongarcia/jlleongarcia/README.md

 - 🤝 I’m looking for help with **AI kart circuit ** - a Python AI model that given any track circuit, it will find the fastest path to the finish line

-- 📝 I regularly update the content on the github pages, feeding them with the results of the analysis included in my public repositories.
-The main one from where you can jump to any of them by category is <a href="https://reisikei.github.io/reisikei/">(my main page)</a>.
+- 📝 I regularly update the content on github pages, feeding them with the results of the analysis included in my public repositories.
+The main one, from where you can jump to any of them by category is <a href="https://reisikei.github.io/reisikei/">my main page</a>.

 </p>